inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 =============  ================  =================  ==================  =======================

-.. note:: For information on what is a Raster, Vector and the different Vector objects please go to :doc:`rastervsvector`
+.. note:: For information on what is a Raster or a Vector, as well as the difference
+	between Vector objects please go to :doc:`rastervsvector`

 |project_name| is a dynamic tool that can easily be adapted to other types of